How to do a Sea-Doo Coolant Flush on a Jetski

 First run into your local auto supply store and pick up some Type A Coolant, usually made of Ethylene Glycol together with some protective additives.
 It is mixed with water to produce coolant.
 You can either get the ready mixed stuff or the concentrate and mix our own with Demineralised water, 50 – 50 mix.

-5 Litres will be enough to completely change out your jet-ski coolant.
+5 Liters will be enough to completely change out your jet-ski coolant.

 - Remove coolant pressure cap from over flow plastic tank.